zamandalee/Snippet/README.md

 # Weekend Accomplishments
 - All team members completed sample Google Chrome extension
 - Confirm feasibility of the following APIs:
   - Reddit (Extract TIL subreddit data)
   - New York Times API

 # Timeline

 ## Weekend
 - Compile 15 Snippets for each category
 - Explore APIs to leverage for seed data for each category (esp. for the live news)
 - Do sample Google Chrome extension
 - Finalize proposal README.md

 ## Day 1
+- Both:
    - Watch all Chrome Extension Tutorials
+- Amanda:
+  - Design display page (that shows up on new tab or new window) to display snippets
- - Display seed data for each category
+  - Make this display page pull from some sort of seed data for now
+- Dustin:
- - Create category preferences for users
+  - Design preferences page for users (choose snippet categories)
+  - Make this page permanently store user preferences with Chrome Storage

 ## Day 2
+- Dustin
   - Create Reddit API requests for fetching top (15) TIL posts
+- Amanda
   - Create News API requests for top stories
+- Both:
+  - Research interesting APIs for Snippet categories
-- Begin converting seed data to API requests (Reddit, News, etc.)
+  - Connect display page to API calls

 ## Day 3
-- Assess API call scalability with large amounts of users
+- Assess API scalability with large amounts of users
+- Design Logo

 # Marketing
 - Both members will each share with at least 15 friends and family members